Pair of Vines

 In stock

-For white grapes we have Phoenix, Sauvingon Blanc, and Bacchus.
-For red wine lovers we have some lovely new season Muscat Bleu, Suffolk Red, Pinot Noir, Rondo and Regent vines.
+For white grapes we have Phoenix, Sauvignon Blanc, and Bacchus.
+For red wine lovers we have some lovely Muscat Bleu, Suffolk Red (seedless), Pinot Noir, Rondo and Regent vines.
 Simply select your preferred vine varieties from the drop down menu, and let us do the rest!
 Your fabulous grapevine present and hand written card will be gift wrapped and delivered on a day of your choosing.

 Quality products